laaksomavrick/devblog/content/blog/circleci-monorepos-made-easy/index.md

 ## Keep things DRY with the tooling available

 YAML isn't a programming language, but it is a declarative configuration language with not-often explored advanced features.
-Some of my favourite features to use are _anchors_, _aliases_, and [merge keys](https://yaml.org/type/merge.html).
+Some of my favorite features to use are _anchors_, _aliases_, and [merge keys](https://yaml.org/type/merge.html).
-Combined, they allow us to author re-usable snippets in our CircleCI template (and most yaml documents in general):
+Combined, they allow us to author re-usable snippets in our CircleCI template (and most `yaml` documents in general):

 ```yaml
 common_settings: &common_settings